Why Epoxy Might Not Be The Best Choice For Your Garage Floor

 Once an epoxy surface is laid down, you can expect to wait for days before the area is actually usable.
 It'll be at least two days under absolutely optimal conditions and realistically will take 10 days.
 That's a long time to be without a garage!
 This can be particularly disruptive for working businesses who can't afford to lose access to one or more areas for most of a workweek.
 Don’t believe anyone that says the longer dry time will help with adhesion due to longer penetration time – EPOXY HAS NO PENETRATION into the concrete no matter how long it takes to dry.

-polyaspartic floor coatings
+By comparison, polyaspartic floor coatings

 only take a few hours to cure.
 The entire installation process for all but the largest rooms can happen within a day.